Sroy20/Deep-Learning-Specialization-Notes/README.md

 ### Classic Networks

 1. What is local response normalization?
 (Not used today)
-1. What is the key contribution of LeNet-5?
+1. What was the key contribution of LeNet-5?
-1. What is the key contribution of AlexNet?
+1. What was the key contribution of AlexNet?
-1. What is the key contribution of ResNet?
+1. What was the key contribution of ResNet?
 (All filters 3x3. nH and nW decreases by a factor of 2 and nC increases by a factor of 2)

 ### ResNets

+1. What is the key idea of ResNets?
 1.